orbeon/orbeon-forms-doc/FAQ-~-Orbeon-Forms-Resources-and-Support.md

 - Somebody sponsors it.
 - Somebody sends a patch for it.

+For a list of open issues/features, see the [issue tracker](https://github.com/orbeon/orbeon-forms/issues).

 We need help on Orbeon Forms by the way, and we definitely appreciate outside contributions.
 So check out the [source code][6] and start hacking away.
 You can ask your questions on the [Orbeon Forms forum][1].

 ### How do I report an issue?